-2.1 Who May Conduct the § 51.20 Physical or Mental Examination
+Who May Conduct the § 51.20 Physical or Mental Examination

-The examination must be performed by a disinterested expert, including a physician, psychiatrist, or psychologist, qualified by education and clinical training in mental health or [intellectual disability]127 and experienced in forensic evaluation, to determine whether the child has a mental illness as defined by Section 571.003, Health and Safety Code, is a person with [intellectual disability] as defined by Section 591.003, Health and Safety Code, or suffers from chemical dependency128 as defined by Section 464.001, Health and Safety Code.
+The examination must be performed by a disinterested expert, including a physician, psychiatrist, or psychologist, qualified by education and clinical training in mental health or intellectual disability and experienced in forensic evaluation, to determine whether the child has a mental illness as defined by Section 571.003, Health and Safety Code, is a person with intellectual disability as defined by Section 591.003, Health and Safety Code, or suffers from chemical dependency as defined by Section 464.001, Health and Safety Code.
 Tex.
 Fam.
 Code § 51.20(a).

 Judges may consider ordering a trauma-informed examination.
-The bench card129 on page 77 contains considerations for eliciting trauma-specific information during an examination, assessment, or report.
+The bench card on pages 78 and 79 contains considerations for eliciting trauma-specific information during an examination, assessment, or report.